Gunther Beyer Award for Best Paper by an Early Career Scholar at a European Population Conference

 - Full, single or duo authored papers by early career scholars who (both) have no more than 5 years of experience since completion of their PhD at the time of the European Population Conference may be nominated for this award.

 - The full paper must be submitted to EAPS at least two months before a European Population Conference.
-The next European Population Conference is EPC 2018 which will convene in Brussels, 6-9 June 2018.
-This means that the current deadline for this Award is 1 April 2018!
+The next European Population Conference is EPC 2020 which will convene in Padova, Italy, 24-27 June 2020.
+This means that the current deadline for this Award is 1 April 2020!

 - Nominations should include the curriculum vitae of the author(s).